Davos 2020: Trump rejects 'prophets of doom' at climate-focused WEF | DW | 21.01.2020

 Greta: 'Basically nothing has been done'

 "We are all fighting for the environment and climate.
 If you see it from a bigger perspective, basically nothing has been done.
 It will require much more than this.
-This is just the very beginning," Thunberg said at a panel discussion.
+This is just the very beginning," she said.

-The 17-year-old also implored leaders to listen to the concerns experts and young people demanding action on climate change.

-"The science and voice of young people is not the center of the conversation, but it needs to be," told a panel session ahead of the official opening of the summit.

 Read more: Social entrepreneurs meet at World Economic Forum in Davos